Specifications

 Assay Principle:

-The Hydrogen Peroxide (H2O2) Colorimetric Detection Kit quantitatively measures H2O2 levels in urine, buffer, and tissue culture media.
-The Hydrogen Peroxide (H2O2) Colorimetric Detection Kit is a Detection Kit with a run time of 15 minutes.
-Please read the complete kit insert for more information before performing this assay.
+The DetectX® Hydrogen Peroxide (H2O2) Colorimetric Detection Kit provides a straightforward method for quantitatively measuring H2O2 levels in urine, buffer, and tissue culture media.
+This colorimetric detection kit, with a run time of 15 minutes, is designed for efficient and accurate analysis.
+Read the complete kit insert thoroughly before conducting the assay.
+The kit includes a Hydrogen Peroxide standard to establish an accurate standard curve.

-After the 15-minute incubation, use a plate reader to detect and record the generated signal at 560nm.
-Use the intensity and the standard curve to calculate the Hydrogen Peroxide concentration in the samples.
+• After incubation, use a plate reader to detect the generated signal at 560nm.
+Calculate H2O2 concentration using the intensity and the standard curve.

 Background: